 - I freely give and receive love.

-Whether the goal is losing weight or embracing the self in its current form, affirming messages can help develop a mindset that’s conducive to personal growth and goal achievement.
-Phrases that promote exercise and a nourishing diet, combined with declarations promoting self-love, can be a powerful tool, aiding in weight loss while helping an individual appreciate their shape and size as it is now.
+Whether the goal is losing weight or embracing the body in its current form, affirming messages can help a mindset conducive to personal growth and goal achievement.
+Positive phrases that encourage exercise, a nourishing diet, and self-love serve as powerful tools aiding-in weight loss while also helping individuals appreciate and celebrate their unique shape and size as they are now.

 - I make the healthiest choices possible for my mental and physical health.